 –Sierra Club v.
 Morton (1972) (Douglas, J., dissenting)

-MWK is one of the few environmental organizations in Miami who are willing to use one of the most powerful tools at our disposal to protect our Bay: the law.
-Using State and Federal laws, MWK – along with support from the community – can stand up to any person or organization, not matter how big, powerful, or well-funded, who might seek to harm our Bay or its surrounding waters.
+MWK is one of the few environmental organizations in Miami that is willing to use one of the most powerful tools at our disposal to protect our Bay: the law.
+Using State and Federal laws, MWK – along with our community allies – can stand up to any person or organization, no matter how big, powerful, or well-funded, who might seek to harm our Bay or its surrounding waters.

 Our Legal Team

-We are honored to be represented by a team of dedicated attorneys who are committed to using their legal skills and acumen to fight for protection of our natural resources.
-They have given an incredible amount of passion and time to representing us and our environment, and we simply could not do this type of effective advocacy without their commitment to service.
+We are honored to be represented by a team of dedicated attorneys on our PortMiami litigation who are committed to using their legal skills and acumen to fight for the protection of our natural resources.
+They have shown an incredible amount of passion, donating countless hours representing us and our environment.
+We simply could not do this type of effective advocacy without their commitment to service.
 We are exceptionally grateful.

 Paul J. Schwiep, Coffey Burlington P.L.

 Eric Glitzenstein, Meyer Glitzenstein & Eubanks L.L.P.

 Gary M. Pappas, Carlton Fields Jorden Burt